googleapis/google-cloud-dotnet/PROCESSES.md

   as the regular unit tests)
   - We may wish to run integration tests of any packages that depend on the package being built, too.
-- Potentially check tht the GitHub tags are still what they were at the start of the process.
+- Potentially check that the GitHub tags are still what they were at the start of the process.
 (If a tag has been deleted or changed, don't publish anything, and report an error.
 It becomes awkward if there were two tags for the same commit and only one of them has